Yubico/java-webauthn-server/doc/releasing.md

  4. Remove the "(unreleased)" tag from `NEWS`.

+ 5. Update the version in the dependency snippets in the README.

- 5. Amend this change into the merge commit:
+ 6. Amend these changes into the merge commit:

     ```
     $ git add NEWS
     $ git commit --amend --reset-author
     ```

- 6. Run the tests one more time:
+ 7. Run the tests one more time:

     ```
     $ ./gradlew clean check
     ```

- 7. Tag the merge commit with an `X.Y.Z` tag:
+ 8. Tag the merge commit with an `X.Y.Z` tag:

     ```
     $ git tag -a -s 1.4.0 -m "Release 1.4.0"